LinArcX/giti/README.md

 After that tragic event, i decided to push my changes regularly.
 But i had still one issue.

-I didn't know which projects have staged files or untracked files.
-I wanted a solution to list me my favorite projects and say which files changed and which of them are ready to commit.
+I didn't know which projects have staged files or untracked files.(Except by examining each of them separately) I wanted a solution to list me my favorite projects and tell me which files changed and which of them are ready to commit.

 This is exactly when i created giti.